tarcinapp/entity-persistence-gateway/readme.md

 5. **Authorization Policy Execution**: Leveraging the Open Policy Agent (OPA), the gateway executes authorization policies that determine who can create, update, or query specific records, providing fine-grained access control.

 6. **Role-Based Field Management**: The gateway dynamically manages certain fields (e.g., `ownerUsers`, `ownerGroups`, `creationDateTime`, `createdBy`, `lastUpdatedDateTime`, `lastUpdatedBy`, `viewerUsers`, `viewerGroups`) according to the caller's role, ensuring controlled access and data integrity.

+7. **Logging & Tracing Request-Response**: Control of loggers are simplified with Tarcinapp.
+Switching request response trace logging is as simple as configuring `app.logging.http: TRACE`.

+8. **Observability**: Once `app.inbound.metricsEnabled` configured to `true`, a metrics endpoint is exposed returning data that can be collected on Prometheus and be visualized on Grafana.
+In addition to enable `JMX` set `app.jmx` to `true.`

-7. **Field Masking**: The gateway masks certain fields in responses based on the results of policy execution, enhancing data security by restricting sensitive information from being exposed.
+9.  **Field Masking**: The gateway masks certain fields in responses based on the results of policy execution, enhancing data security by restricting sensitive information from being exposed.
 To learn how to configure which role can see what field see [entity-persistence-gateway-policies](https://github.com/tarcinapp/entity-persistence-gateway-policies).

-8. **Query Scope Reduction**: The gateway reduces the scope of queries based on the caller's role, ensuring that users can only access data that aligns with their authorized roles and permissions.
+10. **Query Scope Reduction**: The gateway reduces the scope of queries based on the caller's role, ensuring that users can only access data that aligns with their authorized roles and permissions.

-9.  **Distributed Lock Management**: For CRUD operations, the gateway acquires distributed locks to prevent data conflicts and ensure data consistency in a distributed system.
+11. **Distributed Lock Management**: For CRUD operations, the gateway acquires distributed locks to prevent data conflicts and ensure data consistency in a distributed system.

-10. **Query Language Abstraction**: The gateway hides the underlying Loopback data querying notation from clients, simplifying the API interaction and providing a user-friendly query experience.
+12. **Query Language Abstraction**: The gateway hides the underlying Loopback data querying notation from clients, simplifying the API interaction and providing a user-friendly query experience.
 For example, clients can use `?limit=5&skip=10` instead of `?filter[limit]=5&filter[skip]=10`.

-11. **Field Sets for Easier Querying**: It offers the ability to define sets of fields, enhancing the querying process by allowing clients to request specific sets of fields for response data.
+13. **Field Sets for Easier Querying**: It offers the ability to define sets of fields, enhancing the querying process by allowing clients to request specific sets of fields for response data.
 Field sets are defined at the gateway configuration.
 This way, clients can make a query like `?fieldset=bookinfo` which only returns `id`, `name` and `author` fields only of the book records.

-12. **Predefined Queries**: Clients can utilize predefined queries (e.g., `?q=my-query`) to streamline their data retrieval process by specifying common query conditions.
+14. **Predefined Queries**: Clients can utilize predefined queries (e.g., `?q=my-query`) to streamline their data retrieval process by specifying common query conditions.
 When setting up predefined queries, utilize context variables such as user id and other query parameters.
 You can leverage advanced Java operations using SPEL to manipulate these variables while constructing the query for the backend.

-13. **Route Configuration**: The gateway allows route configuration for the `/generic-entity` endpoint based on the 'kind' of entity.
+15. **Route Configuration**: The gateway allows route configuration for the `/generic-entity` endpoint based on the 'kind' of entity.
 For example, it can route all requests for `kind: book` to the `/generic-entity`, narrowing the scope specifically to book records for all CRUD operations.
 Multiple routes can be defined for various kinds, providing semantic endpoints in routing requests to the Entity Persistence Service.

 These capabilities collectively empower the Entity Persistence Gateway to deliver comprehensive security, access control, data management, and routing features to your application.